-If you cannot complete the application in one session, you may complete it later using the Temporary Username sent to your email address by the system.
-After 60 days of inactivity on an application, all of your information is removed.
 Please ensure that the domain name “apegs.ca” is not blocked.
 If you don’t receive any emails from APEGS as you go through the on-line application, check your junk email folder or call the APEGS office.

 You must apply on-line unless a company is paying your application fee by cheque or the company who is paying the application fee does not pay GST (such as Government of Saskatchewan, Saskatchewan Watershed Authority).
 There is a paper form available on each applicable web page depending on the application type.

 We accept Visa, MasterCard and American Express in the on-line application system.
 If you cannot pay by credit card, then you must complete the appropriate paper application form.
-Scan and then email or fax or mail the completed paper application to the APEGS office (email@example.com).
+Scan and email or fax or mail the completed paper application to the APEGS office (firstname.lastname@example.org).
 You may pay for paper applications by credit card, cheque, cash or debit (cash or debit in person at the APEGS office only).

 If you don’t have a credit card then you must complete the paper application form which is available for you to print from the appropriate web page, depending on the application type.
 Paper applications can be paid by cheque, credit card, cash or debit.
 If you are paying by cheque, send your cheque and paper application form by mail or drop them off at the APEGS office during regular office hours.
 If you are paying by cash or debit card, bring your completed paper application with you to the APEGS office and make your payment in person.